-The solo exhibition Floating Time will be held at Galerie Pompom (Sydney) from July 10th to August 4th 2019.
+The solo exhibition Floating Time was held at Galerie Pompom (Sydney) from July 10th to August 4th 2019.
 This solo exhibition consisted of abstract drawings and prints, focused on process-orientated repetition.

 Chance Forms (2018)

 The body of work ‘Chance Forms’ is currenlty on display at Wellington St Projects (Chippendale, Sydney), ending Sunday 4th March 2018.
 More extensive documentation will be online soon.